This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 Pause Cloud Backups

-Here, you can pause and resume offsite synchronization to the cloud.
+Here, you can pause and resume offsite synchronization of locally-stored backups to the cloud.

 Figure 3: Pause Cloud Backups interface